SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 SemDiff contains two modules, graph generation and graph diffing

 ### Graph Generation
-This module is in the symbolic_engine folder
+This module include all the symbolic_engine folder, compare_sim/write_IR.py, and compare_sim/IR_graph/check_IRs_similarity.py.

 ### Graph Diffing
-This module is in the compare_sim folder
+This module is in compare_sim/IR_graph/check_IRs_similarity.py.

 ### Data
 This folder contains the data we used for experiments.
 This include cross-compiling-optimization-level, cross-compilers, corss-versions, and cross-ollvm-flags.